-After my meditative session with my MP3 listening, I stand up and quickly tap all over my body to wake up my chakras and energy meridians.
-Then I slowly pace in my living room making circles through the kitchen, imitating silent laughing, which loosens down my diaphragm with that important network of nerves in the solar plexus.
+After my meditative session with my MP3 listening, I stand up and quickly tap all over my body to stimulate my chakras and energy meridians.
+Then I slowly pace in my living room making circles through the open-ended kitchen, imitating silent laughing, which loosens down my diaphragm with that important network of nerves in the solar plexus.

 That is followed by the last part of my morning routine---my "alphanizing" as I call it, denoting my producing alpha brain waves at will.
 It's something like a mental act of an "orgasmic spirituality" when my whole personal space is filled with a blissful energy beyond any description.
 With that short buzz of high frequency I do my daily "tune-up" of healing and harmonizing.

 For the rest of the day I am not shunning negative feelings, but they are always of a low intensity and a short duration---still keeping me a complete human with a full specter of emotions.
 I can get just as pissed off, sad, concerned as anybody else.
 However, it's almost like with athletes who can lift with ease more weight than those non-athletes---so I can lift even with a smile more of the "weight of life" than some other folks.